 The European School of Osteopathy is a high profile institution that is recognised throughout the world-wide osteopathic community as a centre of osteopathic excellence.
 The School operates from two sites:

-The busy teaching clinic is located in Maidstone town centre to ensure maximum convenience for our patients.
+The busy teaching clinic is located close to Maidstone town centre, to ensure maximum convenience for our patients.
 Third and fourth year students work in the Clinic each weekday for daytime and evening appointments. providing over 20,000 treatments a year to the local community.
 The Clinic houses 21 treatment rooms, 13 of which are downstairs; 4 of these treatment rooms are extra large, providing easy access for disabled or mobility impaired patients, and a hoist is available if needed.
 We have a large free car park for patient use.
 The Clinic also has two large classrooms and a student common room where students may relax or study.

 You can now take a look inside the ESO Clinic via Google maps.